GioanZ/project-work/README.md

 Which will start a server at `http://localhost:8080`, proxying API requests to the replica at port 4943.

-the API for adding a row to the database is a POST call.
-Here is an example of each through Postman's curls.
+The API for adding a row to the database is a POST call.
+Here's an example of a call through Postman.

-The POST inserts a single DB row:
 ```curl
 curl --location 'http://127.0.0.1:4943/add-row?canisterId={asset_canister_id}' \
 --header 'Content-Type: application/json' \